oscal-compass/community/proposals/demonstration-organisation.md

 9. Demonstrations must include appropriate blerbs and cross linking from:
    1. Oscal Compass community website
    2.  and optionally project websites (e.g. `compliance-trestle` or `compliance-to-policy`)
+10. Event specific demonstrations (e.g. Kubecon) should follow the following practice
+    1. The SHOULD be kept stable with respect to the documentation and videos
+    2. If reused in another event they MUST be renamed with another project name
+    3. If reused and renamed the events it is used at MUST be referenced in the README.md for traceability

 ## Design Details